carlssonnp/test-another-remote-/simulations/programming/R_simulation_challenge.md

 ## Exercises

+*(Don't worry if this section of the guide takes awhile -- it's definitely the longest part!)*

 1.)
 Quickly skim these chapters (without doing the exercises) to make sure you're familiar with the concepts:

  * ["Data Structures"](http://adv-r.had.co.nz/Data-structures.html)